magicoal-nerb/mini-player-module/README.md

 # mini-player-module
 Minimalist recreation of Roblox's Player Module alongside the old Roblox Camera types.
+*This is the server authorative branch of the player module!!*

 ## Info
 This version of the player module runs significantly faster than Roblox's current Player Module, but that also means some features might be missing as a result.
 However, this project is meant to be built upon with other custom logic.